SeldonIO/seldon-core/docs-gb/installation/learning-environment/self-hosted-kafka.md

     kubectl get configmap seldon-kafka -n seldon-mesh -o yaml
     ```

-    You should see an output simialr to this:
+    You should see an output similar to this:

     ```
     apiVersion: v1